nwutils/nw-builder/README.md

 ```

 Each command fans out across every package in `./packages`.
 To work against a single package, use npm's `--workspace` flag, e.g. `npm test --workspace=@nwutils/getter`.

+### External contributor

+- Use Node.js standard libraries whenever possible.
+- Prefer to use syncronous APIs over modern APIs which have been introduced in later versions.

+### Maintainer

+- npm Trusted Publishing with OIDC is used for releases
+- A package is released when a maintainer creates a release note for a specific version